Marker Logo

 Topics.
 This historical marker is listed in this topic list: Notable Buildings.
 A significant historical date for this entry is February 14, 1935.

 Location.
 29° 53.916′ N, 81° 18.897′ W. Marker is in St. Augustine, Florida, in St. Johns County.
-Marker can be reached from South Castillo Drive (Business U.S. 1) south of West Castillo Drive, on the right when traveling south.
+It can be reached from South Castillo Drive (Business U.S. 1) south of West Castillo Drive, on the right when traveling south.
 Marker is located behind the St. Augustine Visitor Information Center.
 Touch for map.
 Marker is at or near this postal address: 10 S Castillo Dr, Saint Augustine FL 32084, United States of America.
 Touch for directions.

 St. Augustine Civic Center and Marker image.
 Click for full size.

-Photographed By Tim Fillmon, June 21, 2017
+Photographed by Tim Fillmon, June 21, 2017

 2. St. Augustine Civic Center and Marker